 1. One of the first things that should be done each morning is a walk across the approaches, break out the coffee.
 This is when you find out if the lanes, gutters and approaches were dusted the night before.
 This is also great time to inspect the approaches for any kind of possible problems that just jump out at you.

 2. Walking the lanes each morning also gives you a chance to see what left over oil looks like in the applied area and what it looks like on the backend as well.
 It is possible to see many things from unusual amounts of dirt to possible stripping problems with the lane machine, who knows what can be found.

 3. Dust gutters, caps, and division rails each and every day.
 This will help reduce the amount of dirt that the lane machine pulls in to the conditioning compartment.
 Its sounds like a lot of work but so what, it just needs done.
 If you want to provide the best it will take time and besides, it’s just easy to remember if it’s done every day.

 4. Dust your approaches no less than three times a day if not four.
 Some areas of the world or the country will require this just to keep them from looking like they can plowed to get ready for planting.

-7. The lane machine should be kept spotless and the only side affects from doing so is finding problems before they become nightmares.
+7. The lane machine should be kept spotless - the only side effects from doing so is finding problems before they become nightmares.